 Website icon Xpert.Digital

-AI models in numbers: Top 15 large language models – 149 basic models / “foundation models” – 51 machine learning models
+AI models in numbers: Top 15 major language models – 149 foundation models – 51 machine learning models

-AI models in numbers: 15 large language models - 149 basic models / "foundation models" - 51 machine learning models
+AI models in numbers: 15 large language models - 149 foundation models - 51 machine learning models

-AI models in numbers: 15 large language models – 149 basic models / “foundation models” – 51 machine learning models – Image: Xpert.Digital
+AI models in numbers: 15 major language models – 149 foundation models – 51 machine learning models – Image: Xpert.Digital

-🤖📈 Artificial intelligence (AI) has made significant progress in recent years and has had a notable impact on various industries and research areas.
-In particular, the development of large language models (LLMs) and foundation models has expanded the potential and range of applications of AI technologies.
-In this article we take a detailed look at the current developments in the field of AI models, their importance and their possible applications.
+Artificial intelligence (AI) has made significant progress in recent years, exerting a remarkable influence on various industries and research areas.
+In particular, the development of large language models (LLMs) and foundation models has expanded the potential and range of applications for AI technologies.
+This article takes a detailed look at current developments in AI models, their significance, and their applications.

-It is important to note that the figures mentioned regarding the number and development of AI models may be subject to fluctuations, as research and technological advances in this area are developing very dynamically.
-Despite possible deviations, the data listed provides solid guidance and provides a clear overview of the current status of AI models as well as their growing potential and influence.
-They serve as a representative basis for understanding the important trends and developments in artificial intelligence.
+It is important to note that the figures mentioned regarding the number and development of AI models may fluctuate, as research and technological advances in this field are highly dynamic.
+Despite potential discrepancies, the data presented provides a solid overview and a clear picture of the current state of AI models, as well as their growing potential and influence.
+They serve as a representative basis for understanding the significant trends and developments in artificial intelligence.

 Overview of AI models: Top 15 language models – 149 foundation models – 51 machine learning models – Image: Xpert.Digital